 The hardest part of the process was that it was hard for my son.
 He was too little to understand why we were moving to Denmark.
 The transition from his kindergarten in Zagreb to his new kindergarten in Denmark – where he didn’t know the language – was difficult for him.
 But it was all a natural part of the process and MediCarrera couldn’t have handled the situation any different than they did.

 New work life in Denmark

 After the first week at work, I had my first patient.
 I didn’t have a lot of problems understanding what the patient said.
 Of course, at some point, I experienced certain problems with some of the patients, but it never affected me much.
 The patients I attended when I just moved to Denmark are now telling me how much my Danish has improved.

 Work conditions in Denmark are really good and all of my colleagues are nice and helpful.
 The only thing I miss from my work life in Croatia is working with medical students.
 I worked at a university hospital back then, so I was used to working with students.
 At the hospital where I work now in Denmark, I don’t have any students.
 That I sometimes miss, but next to that I really enjoy my work life here.

-It is very good that the work life here in Denmark is so well organized – that is one of the major reasons why I like to work in Denmark; that I’m not stressed.
-I can focus on my own field whereas in Croatia, I had to focus on my co-workers responsibilities too.
+It is very good that the work-life balance in Denmark is so well organized – that is one of the major reasons why I like to work in Denmark; that I’m not stressed.
+I can focus on my own field whereas, in Croatia, I had to focus on my co-workers’ responsibilities too.
 I had to coordinate, look at the x-rays and focus on the medicine and lots of other things, so I didn’t have time enough to focus on my own specific area.
-Here in Denmark I can focus a hundred percent on my own field, which is really satisfying.
+Here in Denmark, I can focus a hundred percent on my own field, which is really satisfying.